braingeneers/SpikeCanvas-EphysPipeline/README.md

 ## Docker Compose Deployment

-This section describes how to deploy the Maxwell Ephys Pipeline services (Dashboard, Listener, Scanner) using Docker Compose on your local server or institution infrastructure.
+This section describes how to deploy the SpikeCanvas services (Dashboard, Listener, Scanner) using Docker Compose on your local server or institution infrastructure.

 ### Prerequisites